mehriddinsaidov/mehriddinsaidov/README.md

 ---

-### 🙋‍♂️ About Me
+### About Me

-Hi!
 I'm Mehriddin — a Frontend Developer and Mentor.
 I like making websites that are easy to use and fun to explore.
 Right now, I teach web development at [Online Omuz](https://online.omuz.tj) and [Soft Club](https://www.softclub.tj).
 I work with tools like React, Tailwind CSS, and JavaScript.